ben-martinez/GNBR-LLM/aaron/README.md

 ## Visualize the Graph
 Open index.html in a web browser.

+See the script.js to load and visualize your specified json graph.

 The graph visualization supports:
 	•	Node and Edge Filtering: Toggle visibility of nodes and edges by type.
 	•	Search Functionality
 	•	Zooming

+A few prototype graphs are available in /data

 ## Logs
 Logs are stored in the logs/ directory for monitoring API calls and processing and error handling.